Frequently Asked Questions

 Do you have a store with hours?

 We currently have an Honor System Farm Store with several of our most popular items.
-The Store is open 6 AM - 8 PM.
-It is a CASH ONLY store, and we aren't able to make change at this time.
+The Store is always open.
+The store accepts PayPal (through the App), CASH, or check.
+We aren't able to make change at this time.
 For credit card orders, please shop our online farm store website.
 There are more items online than our available in the farm store due to limited freezer space in the store.

 How do I pick up my order?